 Distressing Clothing Trends

-That there has been a 400% increase in clothing purchases in the last 20 years in America?
+- There has been a 400% increase in clothing purchases in the last 20 years in America.
 With the increase of “Fast Fashion” there are now 14 trend cycles each year.

-The average person in our country donates 12 pounds of clothing per year, but only 10 to 20% is sold in thrift stores?
+- The average person donates 12 pounds of clothing per year, but only 10 to 20% is sold in thrift stores.
 The remainder is sold to wholesalers.

-Synthetic fibers do not biodegrade and they leach chemicals into the environment?
-That means that any clothing made of materials other than natural fibers will not biodegrade.
+- Synthetic fibers do not biodegrade and they leach chemicals into the environment.
+However any clothing made of materials other than natural fibers will not biodegrade.

-That almost 100% of the clothing that is discarded can be recycled?
+- Almost 100% of the clothing that is discarded can be recycled.